This article was updated on 01/10/19. Happy Peculiar People Day!

-Then theres the race to actually secure it, and every day that passes brings the possibility of other suitors or cold feet on the part of the seller.
+Then theres the race to actually secure the purchase, and every day that passes brings the possibility of other bidders gaming you or cold feet on the part of the seller, especially in todays economy and real estate market.
 You negotiate and haggle, and finally the deal is struck.
+Your credit score is extremely important.

 That certainly leaves you feeling like the finish line is ahead of you, but theres one major hurdle left to clear.
-The closing process is complicated, costly and could make or break your future in this new home.
+The closing process is complicated, boring, and costly and could make or break your future in this new home depending on if all the is are dotted and all the ts are crossed.

-And at the crux of it all is the home inspection.
+And at the crux of it all is the all-important home inspection.
 This is when the professional will come in and look over the home for any red flags that could seriously impact your wallet or your quality of life.
+There are many areas that can save you money.
+Other than the obvious things like inefficient windows, there are many DIY projects to consider.

 Am I Required to get a Home Inspection?

-Generally no; it is for your protection.
+Generally speaking, no; it is simply a prudent move for your own protection.
 Even if you are applying for an FHA loan to avoid a high down payment, HUD.com says, If you find problems with your new home after closing, we can not give or lend you money for repairs, and we can not buy the home back from you.
 Thats why its so important for you, the buyer, to get an independent home inspection.

 But while the home inspection is useful and important, its not the final word on all problems.
 The home inspector has his eyes peeled for material defects.

-This makes the scope of their work pretty limited.
-So youll have to keep your eyes out for commonly overlooked issues during a home inspection; that is where your responsibility lies.
+This makes the scope of their work fairly limited.
+So youll have to keep your eyes out for commonly overlooked issues during a home inspection; that is where your responsibility, as the prospective homeowner and investor lies.

 Bathroom and Kitchen Appliances are a Hard Call